RDFLib/rdfextras/docs/working_with.rst

     ...

+The GoodRelations wiki lists some other `sources of RDFa-enabled web pages <http://www.ebusiness-unibw.org/wiki/GoodRelations>`_

 The RDFLib Graph API presents full details of args and kwargs for `Graph.parse <http://rdflib.readthedocs.org/en/latest/modules/graphs/graph.html#rdflib.graph.Graph.parse>`_.

 Also see the `working with Graphs <http://rdflib.readthedocs.org/en/latest/modules/graphs/index.html#module-rdflib.graph>` section of the RDFLib documentation.